 “Teach us to number our days that we may get a heart of wisdom.”– Psalm 90:12 (ESV)

-Numbering our days is not morbid — it is clarifying.
+Numbering our days brings clarity, not morbidity.
 Wisdom grows when we remember time is finite and therefore precious.

 “Whatever you do, work heartily, as for the Lord and not for men.”– Colossians 3:23 (ESV)

-This reframes hidden tasks — the spreadsheet, the sink full of dishes, the late-night study session — as offerings to God.
+This turns hidden tasks—the spreadsheet, the sink full of dishes, the late-night study session—into offerings to God.
 When we remember who is watching, our whole motive changes.

 “In all toil there is profit, but mere talk tends only to poverty.”– Proverbs 14:23 (ESV)